ebramk12/digital-disbursements/docs/interactive-guide/apiflow.md

 <details>
 <summary><b>1.
 Debit</b></summary>

-This request is the payment call where we will take our `enrolment_vault` token and use it to create a disbursement payment for a recipient.
+This request is the payment call where we will take our `enrollment_vault` token and use it to create a disbursement payment for a recipient.
 The key variables here are `merchantTransactionId`, this must be unique for every transaction call , as well as paymentType which should correspond to the payment type associated with your environment for eg. Gaming, Claims, Wages etc. The EV token will never expire for the same `merchantCustomerId` and we can perform many number of transactions using same EV token.

 [![Try it out](../../../../assets/images/button.png)](../api/?type=post&path=/ddp/v1/payments)
 </details>